 The insurance company will then determine if commercial insurance is required, or whether the insurance needed still falls under the personal insurance category.

 The real estate agent has some options for shopping for insurance.

 They can go through a broker and provide them with the pertinent real estate use of the vehicle.
 These brokers will then search through the insurance companies they are affiliated with to find the best rates.

-Another option is to use a quote finding service online that will do similar to what the broker does.
+Another option is to use a quote comparison service online that will do something similar to what the broker does.
 Only the difference may be, is that the quote finding services accesses many more insurance companies so there are more options for the real estate agent to choose from.

 Another option is to find a real estate association that helps its members with insurance.
 For example, in Ontario, there is the Lawrie Insurance Group that supports the Ontario Real Estate Association members.
 Also, many other insurance companies have partnered up with this association.
 Meaning that if one of these companies is approached by a member of the association they will get better rates.

 What Kind Of Vehicle Insurance Do Realtors Need?

 The purpose of insurance is to protect drivers and third parties from the costs that can be incurred as a result of an accident.
 Insurance agents are putting themselves at risk of a collision every time they use their vehicle for their real estate business.